Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Cryptocurrencies: Which jurisdiction is best?

-With cryptocurrency taxation in Italy rising to 33% from 2026 and the elimination of the €2,000 tax exemption, more and more Italian holders are looking for a place to relocate to avoid paying crypto taxes.
-Both Panama and Dubai offer zero personal crypto capital gains tax, but with significant operational differences.
+With the Italian tax rate on cryptocurrency capital gains set to rise to 33% in 2026 and the elimination of tax exemptions, more and more holders are looking for alternatives.
+Both Panama and Dubai offer zero personal tax on cryptocurrency capital gains, with significant operational differences.

 Crypto in Panama